jawensi/DEMto3D-QGIS-Plugin/README.md

 --------

-Extension to 3D printing DEM (Digital Elevation Model) in Kosmo and QGIS.
+Extension to 3D printing DEM (Digital Elevation Model) in QGIS.

 DEMto3D allows export DEM to STL format and Gcode.